 Visited 2002.
 The water slide dome 'Galaxy' wasn't in place back in 2002.
-Well-kempt and close to Munich airport.
+Well-kept and close to Munich airport.
 Probably a good idea to visit now.
 No rating.

 Visited 1993.
 Childhood memories here as well.
 Loved the warmth and love for detail in the park.
 Recalling a long slide in a vintage tower.
 Wouldn't be fair to rate since it's all clouded by recollections from the schooldays.

 Visited 2011.
-Desolate, old fun fair in the center of Budapest.
-Prides itself on having on of the world's oldest operating carousels.
-Hurrah.
-Please put it in a museum and close the rest down.
+Desolate, old funfair in the center of Budapest.
+Prides itself on having the world's oldest operating carousels.

 Visited 2013.
 Essel World's water park adjacent to the amusement park is not bad in fact.
 Featuring nice tube rapid slides leading through the jungle (this is the way Equarius Water Park should have been done), Swiss-made slide towers and a busy, small, themed wave pool.
 This one will keep Essel World alive after Adlabs opens.